 John has been getting a lot of Vyvanse recently, which he trades for some of his supply of Adderall.
 He gets the Vyvanse in 70mg capsules and often cuts it with antidepressants.

 “People I don’t like get Vyvanse with antidepressants,” he says.
 “It tastes the same and it’s not noticeable for several days.
 I can cut it up to six times, I’ve done more and I’ve done less.”

 Vyvanse is another prescription medication that is used to treat ADHD.
 It comes in dosages from anywhere between 30-70mg and is prescribed to be taken once daily.

-CU Police Department Spokesperson Ryan Huff said that they see an influx of cases involving prescription drugs this time of year.
+CU Police Department spokesperson Ryan Huff said CUPD sees an influx of cases involving prescription drugs this time of year.

 “It’s important that students know that possession of drugs not prescribed to them is a felony,” Huff said.
 “It’s also a felony to provide your own prescription drugs to others who don’t have a prescription.”

 John has been in the game for years and has not been caught, although he said he has seen police watching his house from time to time.